 In Australia, there are generally four main wind regions – A, B, C and D. South Australia is classified as "Wind Region A", as we face the lightest winds when compared against cyclone prone areas in northern Australia, classified as "Wind Region D".

 Depending on where your property is, the prevailing wind can offer your shed some natural protection and minimise the impacts of strong winds.
 Another important factor is the surrounding buildings.
 If your shed is standing alone in an open area, then it does not have any shielding.
 One or two buildings between the prevailing wind and your shed may have some partial shielding, while buildings blocking off this wind completely is full shielding.

 Shielding will also depend on the orientation of your shed.
 Once you have worked out the size of your shed, we will look at the location on your property where you're building to determine if your shed will be shielded.

 Preparing your shed appropriately for wind loads doesn't just mean working out where your shed is in relation to the wind gusts either – we look at the ground as well.
 By giving us an idea of the terrain you want to build on, we can better protect your new shed asset.

-By letting us know these three details in the Shed Boss App, you give us a fantastic idea of how to not just make your shed a great, functional building on your property, but also how to make it safe and sound against the South Australian weather.
+By letting us know these three details, you give us a fantastic idea of how to not just make your shed a great, functional building on your property, but also how to make it safe and sound against the South Australian weather.